prideven/Linux-Assignment3-4/README.md

 # Difference observed:

-In nested paging mode, ept=1, the speed of the VM was greater, whereas In Shodow paging mode, ept=0 the sped of the VM is slower.Also more exits were observed in nested paging as compared to shaodow paging.This is beacuse when shadow paging is enabled, page translation happens, this causes more exit in the VM.
+In nested paging mode, ept=1, the speed of the VM was greater, whereas In Shodow paging mode, ept=0 the speed of the VM is slower.Also more exits were observed in nested paging as compared to shaodow paging.This is beacuse when shadow paging is enabled, page translation happens, this causes more exit in the VM.